Composition of the jury

 - The external independent member is not required at the time of the doctoral exam.
 In fact, it is not recommended that this member be added at the time of the doctoral exam, because he or she could possibly no longer be considered as independent between the time of the doctoral exam and final submission of the dissertation.

-- In the case of a confidential project, the research supervisor must ensure that all jury members sign a Recognition of Confidentiality Agreement (available at the Graduate Studies Office).
-See Confidentiality of theses and dissertations.
+In the case of a confidential project, the research supervisor must ensure that all jury members sign a Recognition of Confidentiality Agreement (available at the Graduate Studies Office).
+See Confidentiality of dissertation or thesis.

 Nomination of members